 If you or a loved one has been injured in a car accident close to where you live, you may be entitled to compensatory damages if the other driver was at fault.
 All drivers are responsible for obeying West Virginia’s traffic laws and regulations and for operating their vehicles safely, at all times.
 If they fail to obey the law or weren’t operating the vehicles safely, they can be found negligent, and therefore responsible for the accident.

-Injured people can bring a personal injury claim against an at-fault driver for medical expenses, costs to repair their vehicle, loss of earnings, lost wages, and emotional distress.
+Injured people can bring a personal injury claim against an at-fault driver for medical expenses (even for neck and back pain from car accident ), costs to repair their vehicle, loss of earnings, lost wages, and emotional distress.

 At times, two or more drivers may bear partial responsibility for an accident.
 In those cases, West Virginia applies a modified comparative negligence rule.